CoatiSoftware/sublime-sourcetrail/README.rst

 .. image:: sublime-sourcetrail.png

-If you want Sublime to activate a certain element in SourceTrail, click a location to place the cursor, right-click to bring up the context menu and choose the “SourceTrail - Set active Token” option.
+If you want Sublime to activate a certain element in Sourcetrail, click a location to place the cursor, right-click to bring up the context menu and choose the “Sourcetrail - Set active Token” option.
-Please note that the position of the cursor will be sent to SourceTrail and not the position you opened the context menu at.
+Please note that the position of the cursor will be sent to Sourcetrail and not the position you opened the context menu at.

 License
 =======